fayland/perl-Dist-Zilla-Plugin-GitHubREADME-Badge/README.md

 ## badges

-Currently only travis, coveralls, gitter and cpants are supported. but patches welcome.
+Currently only travis, coveralls, gitter, cpants and GH issues are supported. but patches welcome.

-default goes to travis and coveralls.
+default goes to travis, coveralls and cpants.

     [GitHubREADME::Badge]
     badges = travis